ereOn/go-chanelio/README.md

-# go-chanelio
+# Chanelio

-A Go library that transforms channels in I/O readers and writer and the other way around.
+Chanelio is a Go library that transforms channels in `io.Reader`, `io.Writer` and the other way around.